This is the multi-page printable view of this section. Click here to print.

 • Server name, server type, IP, status

-Using the Add Target Server feature on the Cluster Fabric Details page, you can bring in servers from other clusters and add them to the selected cluster.
+Cluster Fabric Details page’s add target server feature allows you to import servers from another cluster and add them to the selected cluster.

-1. Click on All Services > Compute > Multi-node GPU Server menu.
-It will move to the Service Home page of the Multi-node GPU Cluster.
+1. Click the All Services > Compute > Multi-node GPU Server menu.
+Navigate to the Service Home page of the Multi-node GPU Cluster.

-3. Click on the resource to check the details on the Cluster Fabric List page.
-It will move to the Cluster Fabric Details page.
+3. On the Cluster Fabric List page, click the resource to view detailed information.
+You will be taken to the Cluster Fabric Details page.

-• The target server addition popup window opens.
+• The add target server popup window opens.

-• The selected GPU Node is listed at the bottom with the GPU Node name.
+• The selected GPU Node’s name is displayed at the bottom.

-• Click the Cancel button to cancel the task.
+• Pressing the Cancel button cancels the operation.

-When all GPU Nodes within a Cluster Fabric are terminated, the Cluster Fabric is automatically deleted.
-For more information, refer to Terminating a GPU Node.
+If all GPU Nodes in the Cluster Fabric are terminated, the Cluster Fabric is automatically deleted.
+For more information, see Terminate GPU Node.

-Users can install the ServiceWatch Agent on the GPU node of a Multi-node GPU Cluster to collect custom metrics and logs.
+Users can install the ServiceWatch Agent on GPU nodes of a Multi-node GPU Cluster to collect custom metrics and logs.

 Reference

-Collecting custom metrics/logs via ServiceWatch Agent is currently only available on Samsung Cloud Platform For Enterprise.
-It will be offered in other offerings in the future.
+Collecting custom metrics/logs via the ServiceWatch Agent is currently available only on Samsung Cloud Platform For Enterprise.
+It will also be available in other offerings in the future.

 Caution

-Since metric collection via ServiceWatch Agent is classified as custom metrics and incurs charges unlike the default collected metrics, it is recommended to remove or disable unnecessary metric collection settings.
+Since metric collection through the ServiceWatch Agent is classified as custom metrics and incurs charges unlike the default collected metrics, it is recommended to remove or disable unnecessary metric collection settings.

 ServiceWatch Agent

-The agents that need to be installed on the GPU nodes of a multi-node GPU cluster for collecting ServiceWatch custom metrics and logs can be broadly divided into two types.
-This is Prometheus Exporter and Open Telemetry Collector.
+In a Multi-node GPU Cluster, the agents that need to be installed on GPU nodes to collect ServiceWatch custom metrics and logs can be divided into two main types.
+It is a Prometheus Exporter and Open Telemetry Collector.

 CategoryDetailed description

-• For collecting OS metrics of a GPU Node, you can use Node Exporter for Linux servers and Windows Exporter for Windows servers depending on the OS type.
+• For collecting OS metrics on a GPU Node, you can use the Node Exporter for Linux servers and the Windows Exporter for Windows servers, depending on the OS type.

-Open Telemetry CollectorActs as a centralized collector that gathers telemetry data such as metrics and logs from distributed systems, processes (filtering, sampling, etc.) them, and then exports to various backends (e.g., Prometheus, Jaeger, Elasticsearch, etc.)
+Open Telemetry CollectorActs as a centralized collector that gathers telemetry data such as metrics and logs from distributed systems, processes (filtering, sampling, etc.) it, and exports it to multiple backends (e.g., Prometheus, Jaeger, Elasticsearch, etc.)

 • Exports data to the ServiceWatch Gateway so that ServiceWatch can collect metric and log data.

-If you have configured Kubernetes Engine on a GPU Node, please check GPU metrics through the metrics provided by Kubernetes Engine.
+If you have configured a Kubernetes Engine on a GPU node, please view the GPU metrics using the metrics provided by the Kubernetes Engine.

-• If you install the DCGM Exporter on a GPU node where Kubernetes Engine is configured, it may not work properly.
+• If you install the DCGM Exporter on a GPU node where Kubernetes Engine is configured, it may not operate correctly.

 Reference

 The ServiceWatch Agent guide for collecting GPU metrics on a GPU Node can be used the same as on a GPU Server.
-For more details, see GPU Server > ServiceWatch Agent.
+For more details, refer to GPU Server > ServiceWatch Agent.

 3 - Multi-node GPU Cluster Service Scope and Inspection Guide

-In the event of an IaaS HW level issue with the Multi-node GPU Cluster service, technical support can be received through the Support Center’s Contact Us.
-However, risks due to changes such as OS Kernel updates or application installation are the responsibility of the user, so technical support may be difficult, please be cautious when performing system updates or other tasks.
+If an IaaS hardware-level issue occurs with the Multi-node GPU Cluster service, you can receive technical support through Contact Us in the Support Center.
+However, the risks associated with changes such as OS kernel updates or application installations are the user’s responsibility, so technical support is limited; please be mindful when performing tasks such as system updates.

-• GPU HW operation error confirmed in nvdia-smi command
+• GPU HW operation error observed in the nvdia-smi command

-• HW error messages occurring from InfiniBand HCA card or InfiniBand Switch inspection
+• HW error messages that occur during inspection of InfiniBand HCA cards or InfiniBand Switches

 Caution

-Multi-node GPU Cluster is a service sensitive to software version compatibility of Ubuntu OS / NVDIA / Infiniband, so official technical support is not available after changes such as the user’s OS kernel update or application installation.
+Since the Multi-node GPU Cluster is a service sensitive to software version compatibility of Ubuntu OS / NVDIA / Infiniband, official technical support is unavailable after changes such as a user’s OS kernel update or application installation.

 IaaS HW Inspection Guide